let-def/lrgrep/doc/manual.md

 The interpreter parses an input and provides an annotated stack dump when it fails.

-CAVE AT: the interpreter is only provided for the OCaml grammar at the moment, see [ocaml/interpreter.ml](ocaml/interpreter.ml), coverage checking is a rough proof-of-concept (FIXME!)
+CAVE AT: coverage checking is a rough proof-of-concept (FIXME!)

 The enumeration works by listing sentences that stresses the failure paths of the parser.
 The coverage compares a grammar and an error specification to find uncovered cases and unreachable messages.